 This version of the Raspberry Pi Zero W has the GPIO pins pre-soldered on.
 This model isn’t sold in as many places as the regular W so you may have trouble finding it.

 Raspberry Pi Zero

 The cheapest Raspberry Pi, the Zero is identical to the Raspberry Pi Zero W but has no Wi-Fi or Bluetooth.
 You can get it online by attaching an Ethernet or Wi-Fi dongle via USB or you can share a PC’s internet connection with it over USB.

 Raspberry Pi 3 B / 3 B+

 These last-gen models are slower than the 4 B and lack some of its key features (dual-monitor support, USB 3.0), but there are more cases and accessories that work with them.
-At the moment, RetroPie, the leading game emulation platform for Pi, doesn't officially support the Pi 4 B (though Pi 4 B still works with it) so gamers might consider 3 B / 3 B+ for that reason.
-The difference between the 3 B and 3 B+ are minor, with the latter having a 200-MHz CPU clock boost, faster Ethernet and 802.11ac (versus 802.11n) Wi-Fi.
+They also use standard HDMI cables and can grab power from many standard phone chargers or even the USB port on a PC (2.5 amps, 5 volts recommended) so you probably already have the cables you need.
+The Raspberry Pi 3 B / 3 B+ also generates considerably less heat than the 4 and uses less power so, if you want to make a project that works well will passive cooilng and you can find a 3 B / 3 B+ at a good price, it's a solid choice.
+The differences between the 3 B and 3 B+ are minor, with the latter having a 200-MHz CPU clock boost, faster Ethernet and 802.11ac (versus 802.11n) Wi-Fi.

 Raspberry Pi Use Cases